senzing-garage/docker-compose-demo/docs/docker-compose-kafka-postgresql-advanced/README.md

 Using `docker-compose`, bring up a Senzing stack using Kafka and PostgreSQL database.

-These instruction support multiple docker-compose.yaml files.
+These instructions support multiple docker-compose.yaml files.

 ## Overview